-The FORS Standard version 5 encompasses powered two-wheeler (P2W) fleets – made up primarily of motorcycle and moped operations – as the scheme continues to expand its remit to an increasing range of commercial vehicle operators.
+The FORS Standard encompasses powered two-wheeler (P2W) fleets – made up primarily of motorcycle and moped operations – as the scheme continues to expand its remit to an increasing range of commercial vehicle operators.

 What is FORS and why is it for you?

 FORS is a voluntary accreditation scheme for fleet operators, which aims to raise the level of quality within fleet operations and to demonstrate which operators are achieving exemplary levels of best practice in safety, efficiency and environmental protection.

 Becoming a FORS operator can bring you peace of mind that your company is managing its work related road risk (WRRR) – and demonstrates to your customers and supply chain your commitment to exceeding the industry standard.